 As you descend into the Lingshi bowl, an excellent U-molded valley, you will get a great perspective on Lingshi Dzong.

 Today is the most scenic hiking day, and you can truly relax.
 Not long after beginning, you will come to a chorten beneath Lingshi Dzong.
 Here, you have the decision of remaining on the primary path or taking a diversion up to the Lingshi Dzong (4,220m), which sits right on a high edge.
 This Dzong is under remaking from a 2011 tremor that harmed its focal structure.
 Notwithstanding an exceptionally unique air of spiritualist serenity, Lingshi Dzong gives an incredible view over the valley.
 After Lingshi Dzong you will be passing the towns of Lingshi and Goyul.
-In Goyul, the stone houses are bunched together to shape a little minimal town that is strange in Bhutan where settlements are generally dissipated.
+In Goyul, the stone houses are bunched together to shape a little minimal town which is strange in Bhutan where settlements are generally dissipated.
 On arriving at the camping area at Chebisa you will have a lot of chances to visit the townhouses assuming you feel like it.
 There is additionally a wonderful cascade situated behind the town that merits visiting.

 The morning begins with a long climb behind Chebisa town (2-3 hours) through a wide pastureland towards Gobu La (pass).
 On the way, you will see a couple of individuals grouping yaks.
 There is additionally an extraordinary opportunity to recognize huge crowds of blue sheep over the path.
 In the wake of intersection Gobu La (4,410m), you dive into the valley, then, at that point, climb again a tad, prior to sliding again to Shakshepasa (3,980), an enormous U-formed valley.
 Moving from here you will, at last, arrive at the camping area at Shomuthang, over a waterway, which is a feeder of the Nochu River.